-Surface Plan of the Meadowbank Mine (as at December 31, 2014)
+Surface Plan of the Meadowbank Mine (as at December 31, 2015)

-Surface Plan of the Vault Deposit (as at December 31, 2014)
+Surface Plan of the Vault Deposit (as at December 31, 2015)

 Meadowbank has three major deposits that have sufficient drilling definition to sustain mineral reserves: Portage, Goose and Vault.
-All required aggregates used in the mining process are produced from waste material taken from the north end of the Portage pit.
+The Goose pit was depleted in April 2015.
+The area surrounding the Vault pit has two smaller areas that are being developed as future pits: the Phaser and BB Phaser pits.
+These pits are expected to begin operation at the end of 2017.
+All required aggregates used in the mining process are produced from waste material taken from the Portage and Vault pits.
 In 2008, a dewatering dyke was constructed in order to access the north half of the Portage pit in preparation for production in 2010.
 Construction of the Bay-Goose dyke, a major dewatering dyke required to access the southern portion of the Portage and the Goose pits, commenced in 2009 and was completed in 2011.
 Three tailings impoundment dykes: Saddle Dam 1, Saddle Dam 2 and Stormwater Dyke, were built in 2009 and 2010.
 The final elevation of Stormwater dyke was completed in 2014.
 Construction of the main tailings impoundment dyke, Central Dyke, began in 2012.
 Additional phases of construction on the Central Dyke are expected to continue throughout the mine life.
-Construction of the eight-kilometre long access road to the Vault pit began in 2011 and was completed in 2012.
+Construction of the eight-kilometre long access road to the Vault pit began in 2012 and was completed in 2013.

 Mining at the Meadowbank mine is done by open pit method using excavators and trucks.
 The ore is extracted conventionally using drilling and blasting, then hauled by trucks to a primary gyratory crusher adjacent to the mill.
-The marginal-grade material (material grading under the cut-off grade at a gold price of \$1,150 per ounce, but which has the potential to increase the mineral reserves at the end of the mine life if the metal prices makes its processing economical) is stockpiled separately.
+The marginal-grade material (material grading under the cut-off grade at a gold price of \$1,100 per ounce, but which has the potential to increase the mineral reserves at the end of the mine life if the then current metal prices makes its processing economical) is stockpiled separately.
 Also, stockpiles of low-grade material currently lower than the mill feed grade have been created.
 The majority of this low-grade material was processed in 2014.
 The remainder will be processed at the end of the mine life.
 Waste rock is hauled to one of three waste storages areas on the property, used for dyke construction material or backfilled into the mined out area.

 Mining first commenced in the Portage pit in 2010 and in the Goose pit in March 2012, and commercial production at the Vault pit was achieved in April 2014.
+Mining operations at the Goose pit ceased in 2015.
+Mining operations at the Vault pit and Portage pit are expected to cease in 2018.

-Plant site facilities include a mill building, a mechanical shop, a generator building, an assay lab and a heavy vehicle maintenance shop.
+Site facilities include a mill building, a mechanical shop, a powerhouse building, an assay lab and a heavy vehicle maintenance shop.
 A structure comprised of two separate crushers flank the main process complex.
-Power is supplied by a 29-megawatt diesel electric power generation plant with heat recovery and an onsite fuel storage (5.6 million litres) and distribution system.
+Power is supplied by a 26.4-megawatt diesel electric power generation plant with heat recovery and an onsite fuel storage (5.6 million litres) and distribution system.
 The mill-service-power complex is connected to the accommodations complex by enclosed corridors.
-In addition, the Company is building peripheral infrastructure including tailings and waste impoundment areas.
 In January 2012, the Company identified naturally occurring asbestos fibres in dust samples taken from the secondary crusher building at the Meadowbank mine and subsequently found small concentrations of fibres in the ore coming from certain areas of the open pit mines.
 The Company has instituted additional monitoring and an asbestos management program at the site.